How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 USA — State-by-State Return Deadlines

-In the United States, deposit return deadlines are set at the state level and range from as few as 14 days to as many as 45 days after the tenancy ends.
+In the United States, deposit return deadlines are set at the state level and range from 14 days to 45 days after the tenancy ends.

 • California: 21 days